knuxzq/knuxzq.github.io/content/authors/admin/_index.md

 I have completed several projects, including:

-1. **A Laboratory Management System Based on WeChat Mini Programs**
-   – Undergraduate Thesis (2023)
+1. A Laboratory Management System Based on WeChat Mini Programs – Undergraduate Thesis (2023)

-2. **Green Space Detection and Quantification in Remote Sensing Images Based on ViT**
-   – Submitted to a journal (2025)
+2. MultiScale-GreenViT: A Vision Transformer Framework for High-Precision Urban Green Space Segmentation and Quantification – Submitted to a journal (2025)

-3. **Astronomical Object Recognition Based on Deep Learning**
-   – Currently being further developed (2025)
+3. Astronomical Object Recognition Based on Deep Learning – Currently being further developed (2025)

 At present, I am working on the detection and analysis of cosmic resources based on image data.